Why is My Rottweiler So Small?

 Feed Your Rottweiler The Right Foods

-Research on the appropriate foods to feed a Rottweiler.
+Research on the right foods to feed a Rottweiler.
 Change its diet to the recommended one and see if it will regain its body size.
 If it does, then you were giving it the wrong diet.

 Feed Your Rottweiler The Correct Quantity For Its Activity Levels